Riot V: Breakup, the "Reunion" and Reale's death (1983–2012)

-Riot with Tirelli toured the United States for most of 2005, and made an appearance in Japan in both 2006 and 2007, and undertook an extensive tour of Spain in 2007.
+Riot with Tirelli toured the United States for most of 2005 and made an appearance in Japan in both 2006 and 2007 and undertook a tour of Spain in 2007.

 In 2008, it was announced that the classic Thundersteel-era line-up would reunite for a tour, starting in June 2009 with high-profile shows at the Sweden Rock and Metalway festivals, followed by a tour of Japan in the fall.
 A new studio album, tentatively scheduled for a late 2009 release, failed to materialize and on December 4, 2009, Tony Moore announced that he was no longer a member of Riot.

 Nothing further was heard from the band for most of 2010 until on September 28, 2010, it was reported that Tony Moore had rejoined the band, with a new album set for release sometime in 2011.

 On August 12, 2011, it was reported that final mixing was underway for the band's new album, Immortal Soul, which was released first in Japan on October 18 by Marquee Inc., Japan's Avalon label.
 It was released in Germany on October 28 and in Europe on October 31 and in November in North America, on the SPV label.
 Riot was to open for HammerFall on their "European Outbreak 2011" tour, with October and November dates confirmed, but this tour was canceled due to Tony Moore requiring emergency oral surgery.

 On January 25, 2012, founding band member Mark Reale died of complications resulting from Crohn's disease at the age of 56.
 Immediately following his death, the band, featuring the "Thundersteel" lineup, performed several previously-booked east coast shows and the "70,000 Tons of Metal" cruise ship gig without him.
 A new Riot compilation was released following the shows, and at the request of Mark's father, the name "Riot" was put to rest.
 However, some former members of the "Thundersteel"-era lineup began work putting together a new band performing music in the same vein as Riot.